reinhacr/RNR-kinetic-modeling/README.md

 coolingSchedule: [linear or exponential]

 tauWanted: [desired decay rate]

 rateStep: [how much to vary rate constants between Monte Carlo steps]

 final_simulation_time: [length of Gillespie simulation]

+An example csv input file is provided.
+The column names are:

+species_idx: self-explanatory

+species_name: self-explanatory

+initial count: self-explanatory

+counts_max: self-explanatory and actually no longer necessary

+reaction: description of reaction for humans

+reaction_idx: self-explanatory

+rate_constants: in inverse seconds

+species: the indices of the species involved in the reaction

+stoich: the corresponding stoichiometric changes associated with each species

+n_reactants: self-explanatory (needed for Gillespie code to update counts correctly)

+Please do not deviate from this csv input format or you may get errors or worse, undefined behavior.
+Also please note that the csv input file must be a real csv, not an xlsx or something like that.

+If you have questions, don't hesitate to email us at daniel.konstantinovsky@yale.edu or clorice.reinhardt@yale.edu (this one only until May)